The philosophy at our schools is to create a sociable, friendly, supportive family environment while eating healthy food at lunch times.

 The Government also provides funding to schools which helps to support children from lower income families, do their very best.
 This funding is known as Pupil Premium.
 Our school is able to claim £1320 funding per pupil that is registered.

-If your joint family income is £16,190 or less and/or you are in receipt of specific benefits, then we encourage you to register.
-For every family that registers their eligibility they will benefit from Free School Meals and the school will attract additional funding.
+If you think you may be entitled then we encourage you to register.
+For every family that registers and is eligible they will benefit from Free School Meals and the school will attract additional funding.

-All applications for Free School Meals and Pupil Premium Funding, are processed by Wiltshire Council.
-Please click here to apply
+All applications for Free School Meals and Pupil Premium Funding, are processed by Wiltshire Council so you can apply online through the link below or pop into the school office for a form.